Mexico Topic 02

 EPI-OLMEC/ISTHMIAN

-The Epi-Olmec/Isthmian writing system (also called La Mojarra script), like the Maya and Zapotec, was glottographic as it was composed of both logograms and syllabograms.
-This writing system, attributed to the Olmec of the Late and Terminal Formative periods (400 B.C.–A.D.
-300), is believed to have had its origin with earlier Olmec civilization.
+The Epi-Olmec/Isthmian writing system (also called La Mojarra script), like the Maya and Zapotec, is believed to be glottographic as it appears to be composed of both logograms and syllabograms.
+This writing system, attributed to the Olmec of the Late and Terminal Formative periods (c.
+300 B.C.E.–500 C.E.), is believed to have had its origin with earlier Olmec civilization.
 However, a lack of epigraphic material from earlier Olmec civilization makes it difficult for scholars to reconstruct the connection between the two.

 The understanding of this script was facilitated by the 1986 discovery of the Mojarra Stela in Veracruz, Mexico.
 What this stela showed was that the Epi-Olmec/Isthmian script seemed to be related to Mayan writing.
 The language that has been identified through the surviving inscriptions is a precursor to proto-Zoquean which eventually will lead to the languages spoken today in Veracruz, Tabasco, Chiapas, and Oaxaca.